rodonguyen/vPython-1/install_from_scratch_guide.md

     Type "help", "copyright", "credits" or "license" for more information.
     >>> import sklearn, matplotlib, jupyter, pandas, scipy, seaborn, math, numpy, time

 If everything works just fine, no error is prompted.
+Otherwise, run the install command in step 4 and re-install vPython (./configure, make, sudo make install).

 7.
 While you're in vPython, to check if vPython produces a trace as we wanted, create a function with quite a unique name, like this: